Protecting your property

 Step three: costs and surveys

 Find out what types of products are available and how they might be funded.
 Organisations that can help include the National Flood Forum and the Flood Protection Association.
+For additional general information about flood prevention, as well as details of products that can help protect your property from flooding, please visit:

 Step four: choosing the right products